lfontanel/Roon-FLAC-restreamer/README.md

 ### DISCLAIMER

-This is a proof of concept.
+This is a proof of concept, mostly because I'm a podcast junkie and that it the one feature I miss in Roon compare to my old Daphile/Squeezebox server.
 My environment is a Roon Core running on Ubuntu 18.04.2 LTS (GNU/Linux 4.15.0-46-generic x86_64).
 I have no idea if it works on any other platform.
 It assumes you know what you're doing.
-This comes "as-is", i.e. I might answer questions on the Roon forum but assume it comes with no support.
+It comes "as-is", i.e. I might answer questions on the Roon forum but assume it comes with no support.
 _*If you're afraid to break your Roon server, do not install it.*_
+I did my best to document dependencies, commands, etc. mostly because it was such a pain to setup.
+If you find a typo, have any idea on how to make it better, create a Pull Request.

 ### A- Software pre-requisites
 _I installed everything on my Roon Core, but it can be installed on a different host.